ASAG-ISCAS/PyBDR/README.md

 # visualize the results
 plot(tp, [0, 1])
 ```
+In the following table, we show the reachable computed with boundary analysis and without boundary analysis on different time instance cases.

 |Time | With Boundary Analysis     | Without Boundary Analysis |
 |  :-----------: |  :-----------: | :-----------: |